 Prosocial Goal Pursuit in Crowdfunding: Evidence from Kickstarter.com

 Posted: 19 Apr 2017 Last revised: 8 Jan 2019

-Reward-based crowdfunding is a popular fundraising mechanism whereby creators of entrepreneurial projects solicit capital from backers to reach a funding goal and offer future products/services in return.
-We examine backers’ contribution patterns using a novel dataset of 26,516 projects collected at 30-minute resolution from Kickstarter.com, the world’s largest crowdfunding website.
-Past research drawing on standard utility-based theory has largely focused on economic factors as drivers of backers’ contributions, concluding that backers are more likely to fund a project when they observe greater contributions from other backers (i.e., herding) or are not concerned about the project failing to meet its funding goal.
-We propose that social preferences should also matter such that backers have prosocial motives to help creators reach their funding goals.
+In the reward-based crowdfunding context, creators of entrepreneurial projects solicit capital from potential consumers to reach a funding goal and offer future products/services in return.
+We examine consumers’ contribution patterns using a novel dataset of 28,591 projects collected at 30-minute resolution from Kickstarter.com.
+Extending past research that draws on standard utility-based theory and focuses on consumers’ economic considerations, we provide the cleanest field evidence so far that consumers also have prosocial motives to help creators reach their funding goals.
 We find that projects collect funding faster right before (vs. right after) they meet their funding goals because consumers not only are more willing to fund projects but also contribute greater amounts of money prior to goal attainment.
-This effect is amplified when the nature of a project tends to evoke backers’ altruistic motives as well as when a project’s creator is a single person (as opposed to multiple people or an organization).
-These results suggest that backers’ prosocial motives not only play a role in the reward-based crowdfunding context but also can outweigh the opposing effects of economic factors including herding and certainty about crowdfunding campaign success.
-Altogether, this research advances the field’s understanding of backers’ decision making processes and extends prior work in management and psychology about goals and prosocial behavior.
+This effect is amplified when the nature of a project tends to evoke consumers’ prosocial motivation and when a project’s creator is a single person.
+These results suggest that consumers’ prosocial motives not only play a role in reward-based crowdfunding, but also can outweigh the opposing effects of economic factors including herding and certainty about crowdfunding campaign success.

 JEL Classification: D03, D12, D83